Likelihood Contribution based Multi-scale Architecture for Generative Flows: Experiments

 \subsection{Quantitative Comparison}

-The bits/dim scores of RealNVP with conventional multi-scale architecture (as introduced in \citet{dinh2016real}) and RealNVP with LCMA are given in Table ~\ref{table:log_likelihood}.
+The bits/dim scores of RealNVP with conventional multi-scale architecture and RealNVP with LCMA are given in Table ~\ref{table:log_likelihood}.
 It can be observed that the density estimation results using LCMA is in all cases better in comparison to the baseline.
-We observed that the improvement for CelebA is relatively high as compared to natural image datasets like CIFAR-10 or Imagenet.
+We observed that the improvement for CelebA is relatively high as compared to natural image datasets.
 This observation was expected as facial features often contain high redundancy and the flow model learns to put more importance (reflected in terms of high log-det) on selected dimensions that define the facial features.
-Our proposed LCMA exposes such dimensions to more flow layers, making them more expressive and hence the significant improvement in code length (bits/dim) is observed.
-The improvement in code length is less for natural image datasets because of the high variance among features defining them, which has been the challenge with image compression algorithms.
+Proposed LCMA exposes such dimensions to more flow layers, making them more expressive and hence the significant improvement in BPD is observed.
+The improvement in bits/dim is less for natural image datasets because of the high variance among features defining them, which has been the challenge with image compression algorithms.
 Note that the improvement in density estimation is always relative to the original flow architecture (RealNVP in our case) over which we use our proposed LCMA, as we do not alter any architecture other than the dimension factorization method.

+The quantitative results of LCMA implementation for several state-of-the-art flow models with CIFAR-10 dataset is summarized in Table ~\ref{table:all_flows}.
+The density estimation score for flow with LCMA outperforms the same flow with conventional multi-scale architecture.
+We also achieve state-of-the-art density estimation results for CIFAR-10 dataset with LCMA implementation for Residual Flows.